 If you are selected, you will benefit from:

-- A £3,000 reduction in your fee for each year of your course
+- A non-repayable bursary of up to £5,000 towards your study and living costs for each year of your course

 - Access to support in identifying opportunities for work experience or internships